Email etiquette 101: Using Bcc vs. Cc

-Keep someone in the loop: Use “Cc” to keep someone updated on important information that doesn’t require their immediate, direct response.
+Keep someone in the loop: Use “Cc” to keep someone updated on important details that don’t require their immediate, direct response.
 For example, allow management and other concerned parties to remain informed on the status of an important project.

 Enhance an email’s urgency: By “Cc-ing” higher-ups in the company, the “To” recipients will understand that the email is important.
 For example, you might “Cc” your boss when requesting that a client sends over time-sensitive information.

-Temporarily take on a coworker’s tasks: When you do work that’s usually done by someone else, like for a coworker that’s on vacation, keep them updated on their works’ status by “Cc-ing” them in all relevant communications.
+Temporarily take on other team members’ tasks: When you do work that’s usually done by someone else, like for a coworker that’s on vacation, keep them updated on their work’s status by “Cc-ing” them in all relevant communications.
 For example, “Cc’ them on emails between you and their clients.

 Introduce two of your contacts: When you introduce two people via email, you can use “Cc” to provide them each others’ emails.
 Thus, they can introduce themselves to each other and communicate in the future.